 They don't want to wait for the government to do it for them.

-They're good, hardworking people who just want to roll their sleeves up.
+They're good, hard working people who just want to roll their sleeves up.

 Bass tries to calmly explain to him that people can do that if they want.

-But as it turns out, of the 12,048 properties destroyed in the fire, the owners of 9,873 of them decided to rely on the government's public cleanup program.
+They don't have to rely on the city or the county to remove the debris, but as it turns out, of the twelve thousand forty eight properties destroyed in the fire, the owners of nine thousand eight hundred seventy three of them decided to rely on the government's public cleanup program.

-However, in the immediate aftermath of the fires, people were not allowed to go back to their homes, largely because of very easy-to-understand safety risks.
+However, in the immediate aftermath of the fires, people were not allowed to go back to their homes, largely because of very easy to understand safety risks.

-In the moment, Trump has lashed out and whined about how people should be allowed to clean up their own lots and not rely on the government.
+In the moment, Trump has lashed out and whined about how people should be allowed to clean up their own lots and not rely on the government, and Bass has tried to explain to him that they can.

-She's like a teacher trying to deal with a child who's angry about a non-existent problem.
+She's like a teacher trying to deal with a child who's angry about a non existent problem.

-So he can't just say, okay, well, I'm glad everyone can choose whether or not to clean up their own property.
+Trump instinctively knows that he's lost at this point and he looks dumb, but he's also still angry, so he can't just say, okay, well, I'm glad everyone can choose whether or not to clean up their own property.

 He has to wait for the next thing that Bass says and complain about that and pretend that that was the thing that he was really mad about.

-This is a huge part of Trump's allure and what part of what he and Alex share, which is the steadfast refusal to acknowledge being wrong and the will to just keep talking.
+This is a huge part of Trump's allure and part of what he and Alex share, which is the steadfast refusal to acknowledge being wrong and the will to just keep talking.

 It's all about momentum.